pantheon-systems/documentation/source/_docs/guides/front-end-performance.md

 </div>
 </div>

-Each POP is like a footprint in the digital neighborhood of the person browsing the site, caching not only the resources (e.g., CSS and JavaScript) needed to render the page, but also the page's final HTML output to the browser.
-Going to the closest physical POP to serve a request means the visitor doesn't have to wait as long to see the first meaningful paint.
+Each POP caches all the resources (e.g., CSS and JavaScript) needed to render the page, including the HTML output.
+Using the closest physical POP to serve a request means the visitor doesn't have to wait as long to see the first meaningful paint (TTFP).

 ### Full Page Caching